SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ## Purpose

 For this project, the team attempted to predict the binary outcomes of potential profits for a video game launch in the European region.
-The team decided to build a Logistic Regression model in order for it to analyze the available data, and when presented with a new sample, mathematically determines its probability for belonging to a class.
+The team decided to build a Logistic Regression model in order for it to analyze the available data and when presented with a new sample, mathematically determines its probability for belonging to a class.

 Once the model was completed, its performance was evaluated to see how well it predicted the binary outcomes.